 Calculate Your South Africa PAYE

-Registered your company?
-Work out your salary tax obligations with our free South Africa PAYE calculator.
+Registered your company and planning payroll?
+Work out salary tax obligations with our free South Africa PAYE calculator.

 A sole proprietor has no separate legal identity from the owner, meaning the owner is personally liable for all debts.
 A Pty Ltd is a separate legal entity with limited liability.
 Shareholders only risk what they've invested.
 A Pty Ltd can own property, enter contracts, and take legal action independently of its owners.